marcodpt/table/README.md

  - string `csv`: Csv file name for download
  - function `change(params)`: A function called every change on data
    - object `params`: the current query params on data, described below
+ - object `params`: the current query params on data, described below, use `null` if you want by default wait for an update call before display `data`

 ## Update
  - object `params`: the current query params on data, properties: